History of libraries: African American libraries and literary societies

 The philanthropy of Andrew Carnegie had a tremendous impact upon the ability of "Colored Library Associations" being able to gain access to funding in order to build libraries in and for their communities.
 In the south, "African Americans living in such cities as Charlotte, North Carolina, and Houston even had access to black public libraries that had independent governance."
 The first public library for African Americans in the South funded by the Carnegie Corporation was the Western Colored Branch in Louisville, Kentucky in 1908.
 Several years later, in 1914, spearheaded by the renowned black educator Albert Mayzeek, the Eastern Colored Branch opened in a Carnegie financed facility.
 In Houston, a library was established inside a school in 1909, then later it was relocated to a new building in 1913 with the help of Carnegie Corporation Funds.
 Thanks to the support of Carnegie and his corporation, many cities were able to construct and maintain African American libraries.

-Dr. William E. B. Du Bois also attributed the movement for Negro libraries to the "natural desire (of the race) for books".
+William E. B. Du Bois also attributed the movement for Negro libraries to the "natural desire (of the race) for books".

 Another funder for building libraries, especially in African American communities in the South, was the Works Progress Administration (WPA).
-The WPA was part of the “New Deal” created by President Franklin D. Roosevelt and his administration.
-The “New Deal” was meant to boost and invest in the American economy and infrastructure that was devastated by the Great Depression.
+The WPA was part of the "New Deal" created by President Franklin D. Roosevelt and his administration.
+The "New Deal" was meant to boost and invest in the American economy and infrastructure that was devastated by the Great Depression.
 Services and access to funds was to be distributed to all areas, but especially regions hit the hardest, such as the South.
 The South had been devastated by the Great Depression and racial divisions exacerbated the economic conditions.
 With nearly two-thirds of the population in the South being African Americans it was imperative that everyone have access to resources afforded through the WPA.
 In 1935, the WPA created the library demonstration project.
 The project was created to encourage the development of libraries in underserved areas and to boost employment.
 With the help of WPA, African Americans were afforded more access to libraries and employment.
 For instance, in 1933 South Carolina had fifty-six public libraries and only four provided services to the African American community.
 Even with private libraries filled with donations, only 15 percent of the African American community in South Carolina had access to library services and materials.
-By 1937,the WPA had established a bookmobile for the African American Community in South Carolina.
+By 1937, the WPA had established a bookmobile for the African American Community in South Carolina.
 By 1939, WPA funded twenty-nine segregated libraries, the majority of which employed members of the African American community.
 Though it is undetermined how many libraries were built to serve African American communities through the WPA, the WPA built and renovated at least 1,000 libraries.
 These numbers do not include the funding, services and assistance the program provided to existing libraries.